Appendix XXXVI, Qualified Income Trusts (QITs) and Medicaid for the Elderly and People with Disabilities (MEPD) Information

 The trust instrument may provide for successor or co-trustees, waive bond, and incorporate the Texas Trust Act provisions regarding the powers of the trustees.
 The statutory authority for a QIT is silent on who may serve as the trustee, but HHSC recommends that the beneficiary not also serve as the trustee.
 Among other concerns, HHSC has encountered many instances where a beneficiary did not follow the trust requirements, resulting in the beneficiary losing Medicaid eligibility.

 The trust instrument must have a reversion clause stating that at the death of the trust beneficiary, the trustee must pay to the state of Texas any funds still in the trust account, up to the full amount of Medicaid assistance that was given to the beneficiary and not otherwise repaid.
 Payments made to HHSC, as the residuary beneficiary, should be in whole dollar amounts and by cashier's check, money order or personal check.
 These payments are receipted on Form 4100, Money Receipt.

 A QIT instrument must require that the trustee pay:

 - a monthly personal needs allowance to the beneficiary;

 - a sum sufficient to give a minimum monthly maintenance needs allowance to the spouse (if any) of the beneficiary; and

 - the cost of medical assistance given to the beneficiary, from the funds remaining.

-The income must be deposited into the trust account during the month in which it is received, and the trustee must make distributions from the trust account no later than the last day of the following month.
+The income must be deposited into the trust account in the month it is received, and the trustee must make distributions from the trust account by the last day of the following month.